FusionAuth/fusionauth-site/site/learn/expert-advice/security/math-of-password-hashing-algorithms-entropy.md

 ---
 layout: advice
-title: "The Math of Password Hashing Algorithms and Entropy"
+title: The Math of Password Hashing Algorithms and Entropy
-description: "Long passwords and one-way password hashing are standard strategies used to increase security and protect your user's passwords.
-Let's take a look at how they work and some new ideas to improve it."
+description: Long passwords and one-way password hashing are standard strategies used to increase security and protect your user's passwords.
+Let's take a look at how they work and some new ideas to improve it.
 author: Brian Pontarelli
 header_dark: true
 image: advice/save-a-cpu-article.png